NEPA Scene Rising Talent open mic and talent contest comes to V-Spot in Scranton Sept. 19-Dec. 5

 Hosted by NEPA Scene and sponsored by Samuel Adams; LT Verrastro, Inc.; Fireball Cinnamon Whisky; SI Studios; and The V-Spot (906 Providence Rd., Scranton), NEPA Scene Rising Talent takes the format of an open mic night and turns it into a friendly competition.
 This free weekly event gives up-and-coming and established local musicians, comedians, poets, actors, performance artists, magicians, dancers, and more the chance to showcase their talents and meet other artists while rewarding the best standout acts with prizes and publicity.

 NEPA Scene Rising Talent will run every Tuesday from Sept.
 19 through Dec.
 5; sign-ups start at 6:30 p.m., and the open mic begins at 7 p.m.
 Every act gets 8-10 minutes of stage time.
 At the end of each night, audiences who have enjoyed the show will have the opportunity to vote for their favorite act.
-The weekly winner will receive $50 in cash from Fireball, the headlining slot on the following Tuesday, and a feature on nepascene.com; all other performers are encouraged to compete again as often as they’d like or simply show off their talents for fun.
+The weekly winner will receive $50 in cash from Fireball and the headlining slot on the following Tuesday; all other performers are encouraged to compete again as often as they’d like or simply show off their talents for fun.
 (Artists must be 18 or older, and those who are 18-20 must be accompanied by a parent or legal guardian.
 Parents or legal guardians with an 18, 19, or 20-year-old must provide valid IDs for both parent and child in order to enter the venue.)

-Everyone participating will be featured in photos and videos weekly on NEPA Scene, and parts of each night will be live streamed on Facebook.
-Samuel Adams will serve $3.25 pints and have merchandise giveaways each week for audience members.
+Everyone participating will be featured in photos and videos on NEPA Scene, and parts of each night will be live streamed on Facebook.
+Samuel Adams will serve $3.25 pints and have merchandise giveaways for audience members on select weeks.

 After 12 weeks, the 12 winners will face off in the Finals Showcase on Dec.
 19 in front of a panel of judges that will determine the winner of the grand prize – $250 cash and a “staycation” prize package with ski passes, concert tickets, and more from Sam Adams and LT Verrastro, 10 hours of professional recording studio time at SI Studios in Old Forge, and a guest spot on an episode of the NEPA Scene Podcast.
 The second place winner will receive $100 cash.